RobertTheMagnificent/ccarps/Character_Creation.md

 ### Basic Oddities ###
 During character creation, there are two Oddities that are reccomended.
 These are **Wealth** and **Social Influence**.
 There are no Modifiers with these; instead, they help give characters some "roots" into the game world.
 If no *Wealth* or *Social Influence* is taken, it is assumed they are Middle Class with no contacts out of the ordinary.

-**Wealth** is a measure of a character's accumulation of material value, including things such as property (home, car, horses), finery (cloths, tools, weapons), ect. and defines the character's starting currency according to the Wealth Table.
+**Wealth** is a measure of a character's accumulation of material value, including things such as property (home, car, horses), finery (cloths, tools, weapons), etc. and defines the character's starting currency according to the Wealth Table.
 The points spent or given are meant to represent the character's perception of wealth and their ability to move in social circles.
 A person raised with a filthy rich lifestyle would stand out like a sore thumb on skid row, just as a dirt poor person would at a country club.

 ![Wealth and Standing](images/Wealth_and_Standing.png)